Simmons University

-Simmons University (previously Simmons College) is a private university in Boston, Massachusetts, United States.
-It was established in 1899 by clothing manufacturer John Simmons.
-In 2018, it reorganized its structure and changed its name to a university.
+Simmons University is a private university in Boston, Massachusetts, United States.
+Established in 1899 by clothing manufacturer John Simmons as Simmons College, in 2018 it reorganized its structure and adopted its current name.
 Its undergraduate program is women-focused while its graduate programs are co-educational.

 Simmons is accredited by the New England Commission of Higher Education.
-As of 2020, 83 percent of applicants to undergraduate programs were accepted.
+In 2020, it accepted 83 percent of applicants for undergraduate admission.
 The university is divided into two campuses in the Fenway-Kenmore neighborhood totaling 12 acre, one of which has five academic buildings and the other of which has nine Georgian-style residential buildings.

-The university enrolls approximately 1,736 undergraduates and 4,527 graduate students.
+As of fall 2025, the university enrolled 1,675 undergraduates and 3,673 graduate students.
 Its athletics teams compete in NCAA Division III as the Sharks.

 History

 Simmons was founded in 1899 with a bequest by John Simmons, a wealthy clothing manufacturer in Boston.
 Simmons founded the college, called Simmons College, based on the belief that women ought to live independently by offering a liberal arts education for undergraduate women to integrate into professional work experience.
 Sarah Louise Arnold was the school's first dean.

 Simmons is a member of the Colleges of the Fenway consortium, which also includes Emmanuel College, Wentworth Institute of Technology, Massachusetts College of Pharmacy and Health Sciences, and Massachusetts College of Art and Design.
 Simmons absorbed Garland Junior College in 1976.
 (Wheelock College, a former member, merged with Boston University to become the Boston University Wheelock College of Education & Human Development.)

 Simmons graduated its first African American student in 1914.
 Furthermore, Simmons was one of the few private colleges not to impose admission quotas on Jewish students for the first half of the 1900s.

 The school's MBA program was the first in the world designed specifically for women.
 Today, the undergraduate program is women-centered, while the graduate schools are coed.

-In 2014, Simmons College teamed up with for-profit online program manager 2U, a deal that would generate hundreds of millions of dollars in revenues for the school.
+In 2014, Simmons College teamed up with for-profit online program manager 2U, a deal that would generate hundreds of millions of dollars in revenue for the school.

 In November 2014, the institution released an explicit policy on the acceptance of transgender students, claiming a strong tradition of empowering women and challenging traditional gender roles and a "rich history of inclusion."
 Its undergraduate program accepts applicants who are assigned female at birth as well as those who self-identify as women, making Simmons the third women-centered college in the United States to accept transgender women.
 Government documentation of gender is not required.
 (Graduate programs are co-educational, so gender identity is not of concern.)

 In 2016, the MBA program went online as MBA@Simmons, and began admitting men.

 In 2018, Simmons College changed its name to Simmons University after reorganizing the structure of the school.